postgis/postgis-workshops/postgis-intro/sources/en/joins_exercises.rst

     We used the ``DISTINCT`` keyword to remove duplicate values from our result set where there were more than one subway station in a neighborhood.

-* **"After 9/11, the 'Battery Park' neighborhood was off limits for several days.
-How many people had to be evacuated?"**
+* **After 9/11, the 'Battery Park' neighborhood was off limits for several days.
+How many people had to be evacuated?**

   .. code-block:: sql